Questions related to fees:

 Absolutely not.
 We don’t have investment asset minimums because we don’t charge based upon solely investment assets.
 Our fee is based upon your income and net worth.

 We do have a minimum fee of $416/month or $1,250/quarter for ongoing, retainer clients.
-If this fee would be too high for you, our one-time service model may be a better fit.
+If this fee would be too high for you, then we are happy to make referrals for lower-cost alternatives.

-Do I need to live near Bristol, RI to work with you?
+Do I need to live in Rhode Island to work with you?

 No!
 Our firm is virtual and the plan is always to be virtual.
 Technology enables us to work with clients from all over the country.
-We've worked with clients in 10 different states and counting!
+We have clients in 16 different states and counting!

 However, our network of experts is strongest in the RI, MA and NH areas.